Ex-Millennium Global fund manager loses U.S. fraud appeal

-NEW YORK, Nov 18 (Reuters) - A U.S. appeals court on Wednesday rejected a bid by a former London-based portfolio manager to reverse his conviction and four-year prison sentence for inflating his hedge fund’s assets by manipulating the value of Nigerian debt.
+NEW YORK (Reuters) - A U.S. appeals court on Wednesday rejected a bid by a former London-based portfolio manager to reverse his conviction and four-year prison sentence for inflating his hedge fund’s assets by manipulating the value of Nigerian debt.

 The 2nd U.S. Circuit Court of Appeals in New York upheld the conviction of Michael Balboa, the former portfolio manager, who a jury in 2013 found guilty of charges including securities fraud.